 “A new heart would give me a chance to go back to school and move forward with my life,” Angelica says.
 “It would give me a chance to spend more time with my one-year-old niece.
 She is the person that keeps me going.
 I want her to know that she has the strongest aunt in the world.
 I can’t wait for the day when I have my new heart and I can start to plan for the future.”

-April is Donate Life Month, a nationally recognized month focused on raising awareness about organ, eye and tissue donation.
+Organ Donor Enrollment Day on October 8th is an opportunity to bring hope to those waiting for a lifesaving transplant.
+It’s an opportunity to save lives, share your wishes with loved ones and encourage others to do the same.
 During this time, remember Angelica and the thousands of New Yorkers like her who are counting on us to say yes to organ donation.
 One person can save up to eight lives and leave a lasting legacy through those who live on because of their generosity.

 In support of those waiting for a transplant, please take a few moments to learn more about organ donation and to consider registering as a donor.

 Please visit LiveOnNY.org to learn more.

 To sign up as a lifesaving organ donor, please visit Registerme.org/EnrollmentDay.